MicrosoftLearning/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab06b-ACSS_One_Day.md

 - Granting the Microsoft Entra user-assigned managed identity that is used to perform the deployment access to the Azure subscription and the Azure Storage General Purpose v2 account
 - Creating the Azure virtual network that hosts all of the Azure virtual machines included in the deployment.
 - Creating and configuring a network security group (NSG) that is used to restrict outbound access from subnets of the virtual network that hosts the deployment.
+- Creating and configuring a NAT gateway that will allow for outbound connectivity from Azure VMs that are part of the deployment.

 These activities correspond to the following tasks of this exercise: